-Building on the above, some companies choose to go with a managed service provider that offers a combination of broadband and VoIP services.
+Building on the above, some companies choose to go with a managed service provider (MSP) that offers a combination of broadband and VoIP services.
 These companies aim to save you the work of sourcing and combining the various components yourself for a price.

 But which approach is better?

 A managed service provider can be helpful if you’re looking to consolidate your vendors and are trying to build deeper relationships with fewer suppliers.

 Alternatively, you might have more financial capital available than time, in which case it makes sense to pay the higher price of using a combined service in exchange for the time-save of not having to hunt for multiple services.

 There’s also the value-add of this third-party managing these services and systems for you, meaning you never have to touch them.

 Since a managed service provider is reselling other providers’ VoIP and broadband services, the additional markup means that prices are going to be higher.